DhanujaCh/Count-Word/README.md

           o	'all': 21

-•	And also output should be inside flower braces(‘{}’) and each word should be inside single quote(‘all’).
+•	And also output should be inside flower braces(‘{}’) and each word should be inside single quotation(‘all’).